 - 2 to 2-1/2 cups all-purpose flour

-- In a large bowl, dissolve yeast in warm water.
+- In a large mixing bowl, dissolve yeast in warm water.
 Add the whole wheat flour, oats, milk powder, flaxseed, wheat germ, oil, brown sugar and salt.
 Beat until smooth.
 Stir in enough all-purpose flour to form a stiff dough.

 - Turn onto a lightly floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a bowl coated with cooking spray, turning once to coat the top.
 Cover and let rise in a warm place until doubled, about 1 hour.